 Here we will discuss voluntary departure itself, the requirements to qualify for it, and when requesting it removal is a good idea.
 Equally important, we will discuss when it is not a good idea!

-Voluntary Departure, also commonly called "Voluntary Return" or "voluntary deportation," allows a person to leave the U.S. at his or her own expense and avoid many of the immigration consequences associated with being deported.
+Voluntary Departure, also commonly called "voluntary return" or "voluntary deportation," allows a person to leave the U.S. at his or her own personal expense and avoid many of the immigration consequences associated with being deported.
 You can request voluntary departure either:

-The DHS has the authority to permit you to voluntarily depart prior to court proceedings, and an immigration judge has the power to grant an order of voluntary departure at the first hearing or at the conclusion of the court proceedings.
-However, qualifying becomes more difficult after you have been found removable at the conclusion of the proceedings.
-If you request voluntary departure at the conclusion of the proceedings, the immigration judge will consider all of the facts of your case and the overall impression you made during the hearing, as well as whether you seem deserving of the opportunity to voluntarily depart.
+The DHS has the authority to permit someone to voluntarily depart prior to court proceedings, and an immigration judge has the power to grant an order of voluntary departure at the first hearing or at the conclusion of the court proceedings.

+Qualifying for voluntary departure becomes more difficult after you have been found removable at the conclusion of the proceedings.
+If you request it then, the immigration judge will consider all of the facts of your case and the overall impression you made during the hearing, as well as whether you seem deserving of the opportunity to voluntarily depart.

 If, before a bar to reentry expires, the person reenters or attempts to reenter the U.S. without advance permission, serious consequences will result, such as a fine, imprisonment, or both.

 If you have accumulated more than 180 days but less than one year of unlawful presence in the U.S., and are granted voluntary departure, you will be forgiven the unlawful presence and you will not be subject to the three-year bar.
-However, if you are unlawfully present for one year or more, you do NOT avoid the ten-year bar.
+However, if you have been unlawfully present for one year or more, you do NOT avoid the ten-year bar.